-All materials must be returned to the Librarian(s) at the UCW Library to ensure the item is checked off from the student's record.
-In the event the Librarian(s) is unavailable, items may be returned to Reception with the borrower's name and student number.
+All materials must be returned to the library to ensure the student's record is updated.
+In the event the librarian is unavailable, items may be returned to reception with the borrower's name and student number.
 Faculty and staff members must leave their name.
-It is the borrower's responsibility to check with the Librarian(s) that his/her book(s) has been received.
+The borrower is responsible for ensuring the library has received the returned materials.